 Retirement Saving Plans

-The University of Pennsylvania offers eligible faculty and staff three easy ways to save for retirement: The Basic Plan, Matching Plan, and Supplemental Retirement Annuity (SRA) Plan.
+The University of Pennsylvania offers eligible faculty and staff a combination of plans to save for retirement: The Basic Plan, Matching Plan, and Supplemental Retirement Annuity (SRA) Plan.
 Each plan allows you to choose from a wide variety of investment funds at TIAA and Vanguard.

 The Basic Plan and Matching Plan work in tandem.
 If you’re a full-time staff member, or faculty in an eligible position, you’re eligible for both plans.
-(Part-time staff, or faculty in a position that is ineligible for the Basic and Matching Plans are eligible for the Supplemental Retirement Annuity Plan).
+(Part-time staff who haven't had a Year of Service (1,000 hours worked in a calendar year), or faculty in a position that is ineligible for the Basic and Matching Plans, are eligible for the Supplemental Retirement Annuity Plan).

 The Basic Plan

 Penn automatically makes age-based contributions to the Basic Plan after one Year of Service.
 If you’re eligible for this plan, you don’t have to do anything to receive these contributions.

 There is a one-year waiting period for Penn’s contributions (unless you’re eligible for Prior Service Credit).
 For monthly-paid employees, one year is defined as 12 months of service.
 For weekly-paid employees, one year is defined as having worked 1,000 hours in your first year of employment with Penn, or in any calendar year after your first year.

 This table shows Penn's age-based contributions to the Basic Plan:

 |Your age on January 1||Contribution to the Basic Plan|

 (percent of your base pay)